-Located between 4th and 5th streets on Cargill Way, Burry Park provides an open green space which has been home to such events as the city’s Screen on the Green free movie series and Main Street Hartsville’s monthly Good Living Marketplace event.
+Located between 4th and 5th streets on Cargill Way, Burry Park provides an open green space which has been home to such events as the city’s Screen on the Green free movie series.
 The park was redeveloped from the site of the former Cargill Oil Mill.

 Hartville Veteran’s Memorial and Veteran’s Walk

-The Veterans Memorial is dedicated to the soldiers who served the United States during the 20th century.
-The number five provides symbolism for the five major conflicts: World War I, World War II, the Korean Conflict, Vietnam and the Persian Gulf War, as well as the five branches of service.
+The Veterans Memorial is dedicated to the veterans who served the United States during the five major conflicts of the 20th century: World War I, World War II, the Korean Conflict, Vietnam and the Persian Gulf War, as well as the five branches of service.

 The bas relief bronze monuments are clad in architectural cast stone place in a pentagon shape.
 Each monument is a collage of events with detailed representation of military uniforms, weapons and symbolism of each conflict.